 Course grading is primarily based on student performance on tests and quizzes, homework assignments and class participation.
 On average, semester grades are the average of two quarters (80%) and a final exam (20%).
-The English and World Language Departments use Standards-based grading to assess student progress in specific skill areas.
+English 9, English 9Honors, Introduction to Business, and AP Economics will use Standards-based grading in 2019-20 to assess student progress in specific skill areas.